PowerDNS/draft-dnsop-parent-side-auth-types/draft-peetterr-dnsop-parent-side-auth-types.md

 # IANA Considerations

-IANA is requested to reserve a range of numbers in the Domain Name System (DNS) Parameters Resource Record (RR) TYPEs, with this document as the Reference.
+IANA is requested to change reservations in the Domain Name System (DNS) Parameters Resource Record (RR) TYPEs registry, with this document as the Reference.
-The numbers shall get no meaningful names (but perhaps they would get some useful mnemonic, a weak proposal is `PA00` through `PAXX` for 'parent authoritive').
-IANA should expect to eventually receive requests to assign meaningful names to some of these numbers.

-IANA is also requested to mark a subset of that range as 'experimental'.
-The experimental numbers are expected to never be hardcoded in published, released software, and no further allocation or naming of the experimental numbers by an RFC or otherwise is expected.
+* Range 0xFA00-0xFDFF to Registration Procedure "Expert Review or Standards Action"
+* Range 0xFE00-0xFEFF to Registration Procedure "Private Use"

 # Acknowledgements